Patellar Tendon Rupture

 The patellar tendon works together with the quadriceps muscle and the quadriceps tendon to allow your knee to straighten out.
 Patella tendon rupture is the rupture of the tendon that connects the patella (kneecap) to the top portion of the tibia (shinbone).

 A patellar tendon tear most commonly occurs in middle-aged people who participate in sports that involve jumping and running.
 It can rupture due to a fall, direct blow to the knee or landing on your foot awkwardly from a jump.
 The other causes may include patellar tendonitis (inflammation of patellar tendon), diseases such as rheumatoid arthritis, diabetes mellitus, infection, and chronic renal failure.
 The use of medications such as steroids can cause increased muscle and tendon weakness.

 When a patellar tendon rupture is suspected, it is important to schedule an orthopedic consultation for proper examination and care.
-Dr. Kelechi Okoroha is a specialist in patellar tendon repair who provides detailed examination and care for patients with patellar tendon rupture in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+Dr. Kelechi Okoroha is a specialist in patellar tendon repair who provides detailed examination and care for patients with patellar tendon rupture in Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.

 Symptoms of Patellar Tendon Rupture

 When the patellar tendon tears, the patella may lose its anchoring support on the tibia, as a result, when the quadriceps muscle contracts, the patella may move up into the thigh.
 You are unable to straighten your knee and upon standing, the knee buckles upon itself.
 In addition to this, you may have pain, swelling, tenderness, a tearing or popping sensation, bruising and cramping.